-The cost of food in Dubai can vary significantly depending on the type of restaurant.
+The food prices in Dubai can vary significantly depending where you are thinking to eat.
 Fine dining restaurants, such as those in luxury hotels, typically have higher prices than casual dining options.
-For example, a three-course meal at a fine dining restaurant can cost anywhere between 50 to 100 USD or more per person, while a meal at a casual dining restaurant can cost around 20 to 40 USD per person.
+For example, a three-course meal at a fine dining restaurant can cost anywhere between 50 to 100 USD or more per person, while the price for a meal at a casual dining restaurant can be around 20 to 40 USD per person.

-Facts that influence the cost of food in Dubai
+Facts that influence the price of food in Dubai

 The location of the restaurant is an important factor to consider when budgeting for food in Dubai.
 Restaurants in tourist areas and high-end shopping malls typically have higher prices than those in residential areas.
 For example, a meal at a restaurant in the Dubai Mall will be more expensive than a meal at a restaurant in Deira.

 The type of cuisine is also an important factor to consider when budgeting for food in Dubai.
 Traditional Middle Eastern cuisine, such as shawarma, kebab, and biryani, is generally less expensive than international cuisine such as Italian, French, and Japanese.
-For example, a meal at a traditional Middle Eastern restaurant can cost around 10 to 15 USD per person, while a meal at a high-end Italian restaurant can cost 30 to 50 USD per person.
+For example, the price for a meal at a traditional Middle Eastern restaurant can be around 10 to 15 USD per person, while the price for a meal at a high-end Italian restaurant can be 30 to 50 USD per person.

 Another way to save money on food in Dubai is to take advantage of the city’s many food courts and street food vendors.
 These options offer a wide variety of food at relatively low prices.
 For example, a shawarma or falafel sandwich can cost around 5 to 7 USD, and a plate of traditional Middle Eastern food can cost around 10 to 15 USD.